 When you go to a restaurant, etiquette is essential.
 There are some rules you should follow when dining in a restaurant such as do not attract attention to newly arrived guests, do not make them feel rushed, and ask them for reservations if you are dining at the bar.
 You should also avoid having audible conversations with co-workers and never eat in the customer’s view.
 In addition, you should never touch the rims of the glass or silverware or allow bottle dust to enter the glass.
+It is important to stay professional and always smile.

 Open Hand Service